Antisemitism in the United States: During the Gaza War

 In June, the Justice Department announced that it filed a lawsuit against the owners of the Jerusalem Coffee House in Oakland, California.
 The lawsuit alleges that the defendants discriminated against Jewish customers, in violation of Title II of the Civil Rights Act of 1964, which prohibits discrimination based on race, color, religion, or national origin in places of public accommodation.

-Also in June, U.S. Democratic Representative Mark Pocan incited controversy with a tweet directed at white house deputy chief of staff Stephen Miller, who is Jewish, telling him to "go back to 1930's Germany".
+Also in June, U.S. Democratic Representative Mark Pocan incited controversy with a tweet directed at White House deputy chief of staff Stephen Miller, who is Jewish, telling him to "go back to 1930's Germany."
 The White House demanded an apology, which Pocan refused.

-Also in July, parents of three students at the Nysmith school in Herndon, Virginia filed a civil rights complaint against the school, alleging widespread and persistent atisemitic bullying of the pupils at the school.
-The complaint alleges that students drew a large image of Adolf Hitler during an assignment to draw a "great historical leader", and telling the three jewish students that jews are "baby killers" who deserved to die.
-The three jewish students were expelled in the aftermath of the complaint.
+Also in July, parents of three students at the Nysmith school in Herndon, Virginia filed a civil rights complaint against the school, alleging widespread and persistent antisemitic bullying of the pupils at the school.
+The complaint alleges that students drew a large image of Adolf Hitler during an assignment to draw a "great historical leader," and telling the three Jewish students that Jews are "baby killers" who deserved to die.
+The three Jewish students were expelled in the aftermath of the complaint.

-American rapper Kanye West released an antisemitic song called “Heil Hitler”.
+American rapper Kanye West released an antisemitic song called "Heil Hitler."
 It was banned from streaming platforms.

 In October, 2025, the Heritage Foundation publicly supported Tucker Carlson after Carlson invited the neo-Nazi and Holocaust denier Nick Fuentes onto his podcast.
 The Heritage Foundation's defense of Carlson ignited a debate about antisemitism among conservatives.
 Republicans including Ted Cruz and Mitch McConnell condemned the Heritage Foundation's defense of Tucker Carlson.